 Environmental, social, and governance matters all contribute to form an organization's sustainability reporting.
 This area of SEC disclosure and corporate reporting is increasing in interest and demand.
 Employees, supply chain partners, and investors are all interested in the additional color that this reporting provides.

-Join the NACD Minnesota Chapter, Bob Hirth, Evan Harvey, via teleconference faciliated by John Stout, Debbie Walker Kool, and moderator, Miron Marcotte, as they explore the following questions:
+Bob Hirth, Evan Harvey, via teleconference faciliated by John Stout, Debbie Walker Kool, and moderator, Miron Marcotte, explored the following questions:

 “The SASB Foundation is an independent 501(c)3 non-profit that is responsible for the funding and oversight of the Sustainability Accounting Standards Board (SASB).
 The SASB maintains sustainability accounting standards that help public corporations disclose material, decision-useful information to investors in mandatory filings.
 The SASB, through its Foundation, also provides education and resources that advance use of the standards.”